Back

 But \(−4\) does not equal \(−9\).

-Our final solution: No solution
+The final solution: No solution.

 )